 Perfect for areas where you’d like a more permanent privacy solution – where you might dine or sit for longer periods in the summer time.
 Climbers like ivy and roses work really well.

-You can also create a little more privacy using vertical wood, stone, laser cut metal products or even composite.
-These are often super modern looking so great for contemporary spaces and they create barriers but still allow for some visibility.
-Perfect if you have an outdoor kitchen space.
+You can also create a little more privacy using modern shades that act like dividers.
+These are great for contemporary spaces and they create barriers but still allow for some visibility.
+Perfect if you have an outdoor kitchen or cocktail space.

 11. Set up that outdoor cinema you're dreaming of